What if I don’t know who's to blame for my work injury?

 • Your working environment has been risk assessed.
 This obligation still exists if you work away from your employer’s offices or even at home.

-• You receive adequate and ongoing training in your job
+• You receive adequate and ongoing training in your job.

-• You are provided with any necessary safety equipment
+• You are provided with any necessary safety equipment.

 A failing in any of these areas would likely mean that your employer is liable, even if you were doing something that you should not have been.

-What if I a colleague was to blame?
+What if a colleague was to blame?

 It may be that your colleague's actions or inactions led to your injury.
 In this case, your employer would still be liable.
-The principle of ‘vicarious responsibility’ means that your employer is responsible for the actions or inactions of its' employees.
+The principle of vicarious responsibility means that your employer is responsible for the actions or inactions of its employees.

 Have you been injured at work?